striblab/strib-svelte-vite-template/README.md

 `https://static.startribune.com/fonts/`, define them in `src/styles/tailwind/typography.css` and include them in the `fontFamily` object exported from `src/styles/tailwind-constants/font-family.ts`.

-## A 'gotcha' with line height

-You may discover that text elements receive a mysterious `line-height: 1.5` style when deployed to an article page.
-This behavior occurs when line heights are not explicitly set on type elements.

-If you use the design tokens defined in this template’s `editorial.css` and `utility.css` files, those will include line height utility classes and you don’t need to add any additional ones.
-But if you’re styling type without design tokens, you’ll want to specify a preferred line height along with your type face, font size, etc. The Tailwind utility class for line height is called [leading](https://tailwindcss.com/docs/line-height).

 ## Deploying

 Deployment is handled by a shell script (`strib-deploy.sh`).
 You need: